-A detailed description of any equipment failure or error should be recorded by staff in the ICT log book in the ICT Suite.
+A detailed description of any equipment failure or error should be recorded by staff in the ICT log book in the ICT Suite so that this can be sent to Agile where necessary.
 Minor issues will be dealt with by the ICT Coordinator as appropriate.
 Hardware and software technical support is provided remotely and on-site by Agile ICT when required.
-Additional office-based support (e.g. MIS, SIMs) is provided by the Hampshire IT Helpdesk and forms part of the annual Service Level Agreement that the school has in place.
+Additional office-based support (e.g. SIMs) is provided by the Hampshire IT Helpdesk and forms part of the annual Service Level Agreement that the school has in place.